TEMPLATE FOR PRACTITIONER GUIDES

 Chapter 1: Introduction

-This guide is part of a series published in cooperation with the Law and Health Initiative of the Open Society Foundations (OSF) Public Health Program, OSF’s Human Rights and Governance Grants Program, OSF’s Russia Project, and the Soros Foundations of Armenia, Georgia, Kazakhstan, Kyrgyzstan, Macedonia, Moldova and Ukraine.
+This guide is part of a series developed by the Open Society Foundations (OSF).
 Designed as a practical, “how to” manual for lawyers, it aims to provide an understanding of how to use legal tools to protect basic rights in the delivery of health services.
 The guide systematically reviews the diverse constitutional provisions, statutes, regulations, by-laws, and orders applicable to patients and health care providers and categorizes them by right or responsibility.
 It additionally highlights examples and actual cases argued by lawyers.

 The aim of the guide is to strengthen awareness of existing legal tools that can be used to remedy abuses in patient care.
 If adequately implemented, current laws have the potential to address pervasive violations of rights to informed consent, confidentiality, privacy, and non-discrimination.
 As this effect can be accomplished through both formal and informal mechanisms, this guide covers litigation and alternative forums for resolving claims, such as enlisting ombudspersons and ethics review committees.
 It is hoped that lawyers and other professionals will find this book a useful reference in a post-Soviet legal landscape, which is often rapidly in flux.